caido/documentation/src/features/Overview/scope.md

 # Scope

 The Scope feature allows you to filter requests throughout the app by creating presets of in-scope and out-of-scope hosts.
-Currently, scoping is only available for the search and intercept pages.
+Currently, scoping is available for the sitemap, search and HTTP History pages.

 ## Creating a scope preset